NNibres/9th-Level-Counter-Spell/README.md

 ## Resources&Technology needed:
 1) Github: The first tool that we will use while working in our project is Github.
-We will use github to upload our work and the work could be some tests, user cases, scripts, results and many other things.
-This github repository can be viewed by the students, instructor, as well as the client later on.
-Moreover, the whole group is going to work on this tool since all the work has to be uploaded to github.
+We will use Github to upload our work and the work could be some tests, user cases, scripts, results and many other things.
+This Github repository can be viewed by the students, instructor, as well as the client later on.
+Moreover, the whole group is going to work on this tool since all the work has to be uploaded to Github.

 2) Burp suite: The second tool that we will use is called Burp suite.
 Burp suite is a java-based penetration-testing tool that is used widely by information security professionals to identify any vulnerability that can be used by attackers to attack a particular system.
 We are planning to use this tool to do some penetration testing on Cora to identify any vulnerabilities.